hamppy-song/carepath/README.md

 - **#6** (approved drug–disease pairs) is used as the positive label set, which we convert into `dda_labels.tsv` and augment with **random negative sampling**.
 - **#7** (ATC drug classes) is used for ATC-prefix–based drug context pooling in the mechanism-context module.

+> The preprocessing step keeps the extracted MSI files under `data/raw/msi/extracted/`.
+The embedding step reads these raw files to map node IDs to human-readable drug/disease/gene names, so do not delete that folder after preprocessing.

 > We do not redistribute MSI data (raw or processed) in this repository.
 Please obtain the raw files from the official MSI release.

 ---